-Several years ago, I saw a “junk shop” decorative birdhouse in an antiques shop.
+Several years ago, I saw a rustic birdhouse that was done up like a “junk shop”.
 And while I didn’t make the purchase, I never forgot how cute it was.
-So, when I found this broken DIY birdhouse while thrifting, it seemed like I had been given a second chance at a junky birdhouse.
+So, when I found this broken birdhouse while thrifting, it seemed like I had been given a second chance at a junky birdhouse.
 I just needed to fix it up and I already had the right piece of barnwood to do it!

 And this is my thrifted find (for about 10% of the cost of my inspiration birdhouse!).

-After taking some measurements, we sawed off three sections – two coordinating sections for the roof (which I planned to make hinged) and one for the base.
+After taking some measurements, we sawed off three sections of barnwood.
+I needed two coordinating sections for the roof (which I planned to make hinged) and one for the base.

 Theoretically, this is what it’ll look like when I’m done.
-Just want to add a splash of color first!
+I just needed to add a splash of color first!

 After this, I sealed the roof pieces and base with top coat and used a spray-on sealant for the birdhouse itself.